What are the advantages / benefits of outsourcing payroll?

 What happens with an outsourced payroll provider in the event of payroll fraud?

-That’s a tricky question but funnily enough it’s a really low risk, even in modern times of scams etc. It depends however on the particular nature of what has happened.
+Funnily enough it’s a really low risk, even in modern times of scams etc. It depends however on the particular nature of what has happened.
 There is a possibility of the pay being inflated or paid to a bogus employee.
 That should be controlled by management checking and signing off the payroll at each run.
-Outsourced payroll staff will be supervised and have balances and checks in place, whereas an in-house solution is all too often a single point of failure.
+Outsourced payroll staff will be supervised whereas an in-house solution is all too often a single point of failure.

 What are electronic payslips?